-Take the money steps to financial freedom and start your journey to a solid money foundation and reach financial freedom.
+Take the money steps to financial freedom to start your journey to a solid money foundation and reach financial freedom.

 Definition of Financial Freedom

-What does financial freedom mean anyone?
+What does financial freedom mean to anyone?
 How does that differ from financial independence?

 First of all, if you achieve either financial independence or financial freedom, then you are ahead of most of American society.
 So, give yourself credit.
 It takes perseverance and persistence to reach your money goals.
 So, you have to keep trucking along.